Online marketplaces already amount to more than 80% of global e-commerce sales.

-The marketplace needs web development and mobile development technology.
+The marketplace needs web app development and mobile app development technology.

 You need tools for frontend (the part of the website that’s seen by a user) and backend (operations and internal logic).
 Mobile version is a must – most Internet users buy things and services from their smartphones.